 The issue is that focusing on calcium by itself can’t achieve desired results, like stronger bones and healthy teeth.
 Yes, you need vitamin D3 for balance and absorption, but even those two nutrients together don’t provide a complete solution.

-Without vitamin K2, the body’s calcium is misdirected and may not end up in bones and teeth where it’s actually needed.
+Without vitamin K2, the body’s calcium may not end up in bones and teeth where it’s actually needed.
 Instead, it may travel to arteries where it calcifies and leads to heart disease.

 Vitamins D3 and K2 work synergistically to carry and deposit calcium to your teeth and bones where it can be properly absorbed.
 And when one part of that system is out of whack, the whole process becomes disrupted—which can lead to poor dental health, even when you’re brushing and flossing regularly.